PScottZero/DotMatrix/README.md

 # Project Status

-At the moment, the CPU instruction set is mostly implemented.
-I am currently creating unit tests in order to make sure the CPU code is working properly.
+I am currently working on the video implementation, which should take a good while :)

 # Notes